 Kaas-uien brood serves well as a snack, as a quick lunch item or as a flavorful side to a bowl of split-pea soup, brown bean soup or even a good old-fashioned tomato soup.
 You can make a big slab and cut it in squares or make smaller loaves so that every person has their own.
 The bread is good either cold or hot.

 Your choice of cheese is personal.
-For this version I used an American Cheddar, but you are welcome to use whichever cheese you prefer.
+For this version I used an American Sharp Cheddar, but you are welcome to use the cheese you prefer.

 Kaas-Uien Brood